Fair Interval Scheduling of Indivisible Chores

 Any maximal schedule that allocates a ``heavy'' chore ($c_2$ or $c_4$) to one of the agents, say $a_1$, can be shown to be Pareto dominated by a schedule that assigns the extreme chores ($c_1$ and $c_5$) to $a_1$ and the middle chore $c_3$ to $a_2$.
 Therefore, any maximal schedule that leaves both heavy chores unassigned must be of the form $(\{c_1,,c_5\},\{c_3\})$ or $(\{c_3\},\{c_1,,c_5\})$, neither of which satisfy \EF{1}. \end{example}

-Note that a Pareto optimal schedule (without \EF{1}) always exists; in particular, a schedule that maximizes the sum of agents' utilities~(i.e., the utilitarian social welfare maximizing schedule) over the space of all maximal schedules is Pareto optimal.
+Note that a Pareto optimal schedule (without \EF{1}) always exists; indeed, a schedule that maximizes the sum of agents' utilities~(i.e., the utilitarian social welfare) among all maximal schedules is Pareto optimal.